sophiebatten123/GinAmore/README.md

 1. Paste the URL of the deployed site into XML-sitemaps.
 2. Download the XML sitemap file.
-3. Drag and drop this files into the projects root folder, and ensure it is labeled **sitemap.xml**
+3. Drag and drop this files into the projects root folder, and ensure it is labelled **sitemap.xml**

 ***
 ## robots.txt
 ***

-A robots.txt file was created to tell search engines where not to allowed go on the site and increase the quality of the site, ultimetly improving the SEO rating.
-The following steps were taken to creat this:
+A robots.txt file was created to tell search engines where not to allowed go on the site and increase the quality of the site, ultimately improving the SEO rating.
+The following steps were taken to create this:

 1. A file was added named **robots.txt**.
 2. The following code was written into this file, adding in your personalised sitemap url: